A Letter of Love from Second Chance Romance

 IN HONOR OF Valentine's Day, I'm sharing expressions of love from my characters, or should I say, their love for each other.
 These feel-good romances are set during Christmas, but they are meant to be enjoyed anytime of year, and what better time than Valentine's Day.
+It is certainly a good time to cozy up under a blanket and warm heart and soul with a few heartwarming tales of love and second chances.
 I hope you enjoy them.

 Saige & Owen in Christmas in Moose Creek